jzhan211/Interview-Assignment/README.md

 Please find the report Interview_Assignment.html

-To visualize the html file, click "Interview_Assignment.html", then click "View Raw", then right-click to save as
+To visualize the html file, click "Interview_Assignment.html", then click "View Raw", then right-click "save as...", then open it locally.